Major Elements of Numerical Tests

 Statistics and Probability

 Most of the numerical tests focus upon the questions which involve a lot of statistical data and probabilities.
-You are required to analyze any given situation and arrive to the conclusion with the help of your math reasoning.
-You should have some concept of the procedures which involve statistical data collection, organization and estimations to draw your inferences.
+You are required to analyze any given situation and arrive at a conclusion with the help of your math reasoning.
+You should have some concept of the procedures which involve statistical data collection, organization, and estimations to draw your inferences.

 Share Your Thoughts!